ProtonMail/WebClients/applications/lumo/src/app/components/Conversation/artifact/DESIGN.md

 **Decision:** once an artifact exists anywhere in the conversation, the tool stays available for follow-up turns (`'revise'` mode) without the user re-entering Create Artifact mode.
 But outside of explicitly (re-)entering the mode, the model should only revise what already exists — it should not spawn a new, unrelated artifact on its own initiative.

-**Why:** the artifact panel's selection-based inline-edit flow (`ArtifactInlineEdit.tsx`) sends a plain follow-up message via the normal `handleSendMessage` path, with no mode re-entry — it depends on the tool still being reachable.
+**Why:** the artifact panel's selection-based inline-edit flow (`ArtifactInlineEdit.tsx`) sends a follow-up via `handleSendArtifactAction`, with no mode re-entry — it depends on the tool still being reachable.
 Requiring re-entry for every revision would break that flow and create needless friction for "make it shorter"-style follow-ups.
 Simultaneously, allowing the model to create unrelated new artifacts outside the mode would reintroduce the same automatic-detection guessing problem we just removed, just narrower in scope.

 **Mechanism:** `resolveArtifactToolMode` derives `'revise'` purely from conversation state (`buildArtifactRegistry(messageChain)` non-empty) — no UI state threading needed, and it automatically covers the inline-edit flow for free.